lachispa202/mission-to-mars/README.md

 In a separate file, Flask was used to trigger the scrape function, update the Mongo database with the results, and then return that record of data from the database on a webpage.

+An instance of Flask was created, and then I used PyMongo to establish a connection to the MongoDB server.
+With this connection, I used the `/scrape` route to run the scrape function located in the imported `scrape_mars.py` file.
+I then updated the Mongo database with the new collection from the scrape, using `update` and `upsert=True`.
+The end of this route redirects to the home route.
+The home route searches for one record of data in the Mongo database and then renders the `index.html` template with that record.

-To access the scrape route through the webpage, a button was linked to the appropriate Flask route in the `index.html` file.
+In `index.html`, the `/scrape` route was linked to a button, which a user could click to initiate the scrape.
 The remainder of that HTML file was formatted with Bootstrap to display the results from the scrape.